Witchcraft in the Philippines: Mambabarang

 The Mambabarang is the Bisayan version of a sorcerer/sorceress, who uses insects and spirits to enter the body of any person they hate.
 Mambabarang are ordinary human beings with black magic who torture and later kill their victims by infesting their bodies with insects.
-They are different from mangkukulams - the latter only inflict pain or illness.
-Mambabarang use a strand of hair from their chosen victim and tie it to the bugs or worms which they will use as a medium.
+They are different from mangkukulams, who only inflict pain or illness.
+Mambabarang serve a strand of hair from their chosen victim and tie it to the bugs or worms which they will use as a medium.
 When they prick the bug, the victim immediately experiences the intended effect.
 The name is derived from the word barang.
 In legends the mambabarang keeps his swarm of carnivorous beetles in a bottle or a section of bamboo, carefully feeding them ginger root.
 When the practitioner decides to employ his dark art, he performs a prayer ritual wherein he whispers instructions and identifies the victim to the beetles.
 The destructive insects are then set free and to seek out the victim and gain entry into the body via any bodily orifice: the nose, mouth, ears, anus or dermal breaks such as open sores/wounds.
 The victim will then feel the effects of the invasion of the insects through manifestations depending on the area of entry; hemorrhoids if through the anus, ear ache if through the ears and other similar cases.
 The resulting illness is supposedly resistant to conventional medical treatment and only reveals its true nature when the victim succumbs and flying insects issue forth from bodily cavities.
 In reality, it is possible a carnivorous beetle could lay eggs in someone it killed, and the eggs would then hatch post-mortem.